9elements/VMBoot/README.md

  - no further device pass-through implemented
  - experimental state to show that it is possible to start a vm from u-root and execute EDK2 in the VM.

-To advance VMBoot improvements of gokvm and vmboot are required.

 ## Prerequisites
 ### Platform
 - Platform CPUs must support AMD-V or Intel VT-x